 Having a good backpack makes it so much easier to hike and lets you enjoy the moment without having to worry about carrying your water bottles or your food etc. Choosing a backpack that is neither too big nor too small, that holds a water bladder, enough compression straps for your jackets, something that is affordable and durable can be a challenging task.
 More often than not you will have to compromise on one or more of these factors.
 Below are a couple of backpacks that I would suggest.

 Quest 2L Hydration pack : With a total backpack capacity 12L this is an excellent choice for a hike as short as a couple hours to as long as an entire day.
-I’ve been using mine for over a year, more than 200 miles and it is still good as new.
+I’ve been using mine for over 5 years, more than 500 miles and it is still very good.
 It comes with a bladder so you don’t have to buy it separate.
 If you pack right you can fit everything you need for even a 12 hour hike.
 The bladder that comes with it holds up to 2 liter (68 oz) of water.

 Mountaintop Speeding 40L backpack : This 2.4 lb backpack is a good choice for both short and long hikes, it has 3 compartments.
 The last and the biggest compartment has a partition for hydration pack, it doesn't come with one but you can get a decent one for about $20-30 USD or use one you already have if it is compatible.
 It has lots of compression straps, 2 side mesh pockets for water bottles, a hip belt.
 This is 3 times bigger than the Quest 12L backpack.
 For more pictures and videos click here to go to my review on Amazon.